 However, there are times when due care and attention are required, and you need to care and understand accordingly.

-While most of the baby’s gurgling and squirming noises are typical and nonsensical, and often when they just seem sweet and hapless, it must be noted that heavy grunting can be an indication of digestive irritability.
+While most of the baby’s gurgling and squirming noises are typical and nonsensical, and often when they just seem sweet and hapless, it must be noted that heavy grunting can be an indication of digestive irritability syndrome.

-In certain cases, grunting is a sign for help.
+Simply, In certain cases, grunting forms part of a collecting of symptoms, or syndrome and is a sign for help.

 It may be as simple as a baby still getting used to their mother’s milk, or the baby food he or she is receiving may be causing some digestive troubles.